 The point of WGWG was that no matter how you approach love or how it turns out, there are some things you can't go wrong with.
 Forgiveness; encouragement; honesty.

 Another reason I liked it?
-Half the characters are gay, meaning half the romances are homosexual relationships.
+Half the characters are gay, meaning half the romances are are too.
 I loved that.
-In books, LGBT relationships typically ring more true to me than straight ones.
+In books, LGBT relationships typically ring more true to me than ones with straight characters.
 This is because most romances do what Green didn't and baldly offer a formula for love.
 "This way works; that way doesn't."

 You know what their formula is?
 Damsel in distress.*